fanatiicx/fanatiicx.github.io/README.md

 # Resume

-This is a simple site setup for a resume, using a GitHub theme.
+This is a simple site setup for a resume, using a GitHub Pages supported theme.